Addiction and PTSD Treatment for

 Our main program is a 6 to 8 week treatment plan that provides enough time to treat issues that could be causing problems.
 There are other options for those who can’t commit to the full program, including an outpatient program that is tailored to treat a variety of symptoms.

-Our 6 to 8 week program is our main offering and is the most effective at treating the challenges that your loved one might be going through.
-As part of this program, they will arrive to the Warriors Heart treatment center to be under our care 24 hours a day, 7 days a week.
+At Warriors Heart, our main program is the most effective at treating the symptoms that your loved one might be going through.
+It consists of a 6 to 8 week program.
+By being under our care, they will be able to benefit from the company of others, receive personalized treatment, and focus on healing away from others.
 There is a minimum of 42 days for this program to ensure the optimal care and treatment.

 Warriors Heart accepts a wide variety of insurance including BlueCross, Aetna, Cigna, among many others.